Linda and Evan Ward

 Linda is the owner and manager of the Reach Forward Early Learning Centres.
 Right from the very start she knew she would be involved in teaching – as a young girl she would line her dolls up and proceed to show them all how to read and write.
 From these humble beginnings she has soared in her career.

 For the first 11 years of her work life she taught primary aged school children both here, in New Zealand and overseas.
 And then before moving on to owning and operating her own businesses she spent a further 11 years working in a church developing their children’s enterprises.
-Previous experience in opening five children’s facilities led to this stage of her career.
+Previous experience in opening six children’s facilities led to this stage of her career.
 But owning and operating Childcare Centres is not all Linda loves to do.
-She has a particular passion for training teachers to be effective and gifted professionals.
-Her collection of books continues to grow as she buys more and more in order to assist those under her care.
+She has a passion for training teachers to be effective and gifted professionals.
+She has published several professional education articles.
+Her collection of books continues to grow as she buys more and more to assist those under her care.

 Travel features high on her goals in life.
-She has already travelled to over 34 countries – Europe, Africa, America and Asia but she still longs to see more.
-She says travel has broadened her view of people – deep down we are all the same but the way we express ourselves can be so diverse.
-This diversity is the spice of life.
-Mission trips to other countries to help the locals with whatever they need is also one of her passions.
+She has already travelled to over 39 countries – Europe, Africa, America and Asia but she still longs to see more.

 Linda leads by example, works with all her might and has the vision and capacity to grow Reach Forward into a place where children, teachers and families develop and flourish.